 In 2012, Molly founded a non-profit organization, The Breathe Network: Building Resilience through Embodied Approaches To Healing in order to connect survivors of sexual trauma with resources and information about the many powerful healing arts modalities that facilitate the transformation of trauma and to more easily identify trauma-informed healing arts practitioners.
 The Breathe Network also provides training for healing arts practitioners across a spectrum of disciplines, including; acupuncture, chiropractic, energy healing, massage, psychotherapy, yoga and more, which serves to enhance their capacity to offer survivor-centered, trauma-informed care within their practice.

 She holds a Master’s Degree in International Studies and a Master’s Certificate in Women’s and Gender Studies.
 Molly is also a certified yoga instructor offering public classes and private instruction as well as workshops specifically focused on healing trauma through yoga.
 She facilitates workshops and teacher immersion trainings for yoga instructors seeking to gain greater skill and confidence in teaching with a trauma-informed lens.
 In early 2015, Molly began her 3-year training in Somatic Experiencing, a revolutionary and naturalistic trauma-resolution method designed by Dr. Peter Levine.
-With over 300 hours of study, she will complete her Somatic Experiencing training in the Fall of 2018 and already infuses this approach into her yoga teaching, as well, she shares this somatic healing practice on its own to support people in restoring balance within their nervous systems.
+With over 300 hours of study, she completed her Somatic Experiencing training in the Fall of 2018 and already infuses this approach into her yoga teaching, as well, she shares this somatic healing practice on its own to support people in restoring balance within their nervous systems.

 Molly’s work has been featured in Origin Magazine, Mommy Mystic, Life Potentials Net Blog Talk Radio and The West Coast Trauma Project.
 She has had multiple essays exploring the themes of trauma, sexual violence, holistic arts and healing published in elephant journal.
 Molly curates and writes the content for the Breathe Blog and has also had her poetry and artwork published with Healing is an Art.
 She is also a photography enthusiast and has created all digital media for The Breathe Network's website and social media content as well as her own website.